javier/fx-data-generator/README.md

 - Can load initial state from the latest DB values (`core_price LATEST BY symbol`) or start from deterministic defaults.
 - This state is then evolved forward (tick-by-tick, second-by-second) for as many simulated seconds as needed to cover the event plan.
+- All prices, spreads, and ladders for each currency pair are *always* generated as valid multiples of the pip (tick) for that pair, both at initialization and during all state evolution.
+This avoids unrealistic price artifacts and ensures downstream queries see only valid market prices.

 ### 3. **Event Generation Plan**